-- Improve the drainage system and reduce localized flooding and erosion by designing an adequate drainage system as defined in the County codes and Public Facilities Manual.
-The design will evaluate the cumulative increases in runoff from infill development based on existing and future buildout conditions. - Address public safety concerns. - Improve water quality and stream protection.
-Stormwater runoff from the drainage area to this unnamed tributary to Little Pimmit Run is causing the stream to erode and incise.
-Sediment from the channel is settling in the downstream storm drainage system, thereby reducing the system's overall capacity.
-Pimmit Run is listed as impaired (does not meet water quality standards) by Virginia Department of Environmental Quality (DEQ). - Use innovative, sustainable, and functional designs. - Partner with VDOT and Fairfax County Department of Transportation to develop a sound, cost effective solution that can be collaboratively implemented and maintained.
+- Improve the drainage system and reduce localized flooding by designing an adequate drainage system as defined in the County codes and Public Facilities Manual.
+The design will evaluate the cumulative increases in runoff from infill development based on existing and future buildout conditions. - Address public safety concerns. - Use innovative, sustainable, and functional designs. - Develop a sound, cost effective solution that can be collaboratively implemented and maintained.